Cray-HPE/canu/readme.md

 - Computes/HSN-bmcs/VizNodes/LoginNodes/pdus now have their switch config generated.
 - Added SubRack support for reading in all variations from the SHCD, and added **sub_location** and **parent** to the JSON output
 - Added Paddle / CCJ (CSM Cabling JSON) support.
 Commands `canu validate paddle` and `canu validate paddle-cabling` can validate the CCJ.
 Config can be generated using CCJ.
+- Added the `jq` command to the Docker image.

 ## [unreleased]